schismtracker/schismtracker/docs/building_on_osx.md

 ## Building for distribution

-See the `build-macos` section of `.github/workflows/build.yml` for how Schism currently does it.
+See the `macos` section of `.github/workflows/osx.yml` for how Schism currently does it.